Lush forest floor with vibrant life amidst decaying logs.

 4

-The study in southeastern Michigan found that canopy gaps had minimal impact on invertebrate communities in the late stages of ash mortality because other trees and vegetation grew to fill the space.
-However, the accumulation and decomposition of Coarse Woody Debris (CWD) had a significant effect.
-Invertebrate activity, abundance, evenness, and diversity were highest near minimally decayed logs.
-Soil moisture also significantly influenced how invertebrates responded to CWD.
+The research in southeastern Michigan revealed that canopy gaps had minimal impact on invertebrate communities in the late stages of ash mortality, likely because the gaps had already begun to close as other trees and vegetation grew to fill the space.
+However, the accumulation and decomposition of coarse woody debris (CWD) had a significant effect.
+Invertebrate activity, abundance, evenness, and diversity were highest near minimally decayed logs, with soil moisture also playing a crucial role.
+These findings are important because they highlight the long-term ecological effects of invasive species and underscore the significance of CWD in supporting biodiversity within affected forests.

 5